About the Newspaper Clippings Catalogue

 Also, sometimes newspaper clippings relating to a specific person or event are "buried" in a more general file Example: "Lethbridge, Alta. - Biography", "World War, 1914-1918".

-Christmas reference hoursThe Library and Archives will be closed for the holidays from Wednesday, December 24th.
-We will re-open and be back to our regular hours and services on Tuesday, January 6th.
+Christmas reference hoursThe Library and Archives will be closed for the holidays from Thursday, December 24th to Monday, January 4th.
+We will re-open and be back to our regular hours and services on Tuesday, January 5th.